πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 To define a macro

-Prototypes let the compiler type-check calls that appear before the actual function definition.
+Prototypes let the compiler type-check calls that appear before the function's actual definition.

 Q2.
 What does #define PI 3.14 define?